vatesfr/xen-orchestra/docs/xoa.md

 ?
 IP of the DNS server 192.168.100.254
 ```

-Xen Orchestra is now accessible in your browser on ` https://your-vm-ip`.
+Xen Orchestra is now accessible in your browser at ` https://your-vm-ip`.

 You can access the VM console through XenCenter or using VNC through a SSH tunnel.